-On a periodic basis, depending on risk and other factors, EH&S personnel will perform work site inspections which may be more extensive than self-assessments.
+On a periodic basis, depending on risk and other factors, EH&S personnel perform work site inspections which may be more extensive than self-assessments.
 Specific compliance items will be noted along with recognition of possible opportunities to improve work safety practices.
-Area employees will be interviewed to determine that training requirements are met, and that employees comprehend recommended safety behaviors and methods.
+Area employees may be interviewed to determine that training requirements are met, and that employees comprehend recommended safety behaviors and methods.
 On these occasions, EH&S inspectors will solicit employee recommendations for safety improvements and invite reporting of employee safety concerns.

 Nevada OSHA considers COVID-19 a recognized hazard.
 Employers are required to protect employees from all recognized hazards, including COVID-19.
 The University of Nevada, Reno has developed guidance to protect employees from the virus.
 Human Resources maintains the most current general COVID-19 guidance for employees and departments on their web page.